s92mike/wp-customized-schema/README.md

-# BL Block Author Authority Section Repo
+# Block Author Authority Section Repo

-BL Block Author Authority Section Repo is a custom Boundless WordPress plugin that is for the blogs author section and block page's block author section.
+Block Author Authority Section Repo is a custom WordPress plugin that is for the blogs author section and block page's block author section.

 ## For Development: